Skip to content

 During the semester of your second degree course, submit the official application to the program.

 Don’t delay!
-You must prioritize the 2 degree courses for admission and apply before completing subsequent courses.
+You must prioritize the two degree courses for admission and apply before completing subsequent courses.
 By doing so, you’ll:

-• ensure your enrollment in critical and timely degree-candidate-only courses.
+• Ensure your enrollment in critical and timely degree-candidate-only courses.

-• gain access to exclusive benefits (see bottom of page).
+• Gain access to exclusive benefits.

 Search and Register for Courses

-The Division of Continuing Education (DCE) offers degree courses all year round.
-You can study in fall, January, and spring terms through Harvard Extension School (HES) and during the summer through Harvard Summer School (HSS).
+• You can study in fall, January, and spring terms through Harvard Extension School (HES) and during the summer through Harvard Summer School (HSS).

-To Complete Your Degree
+Completing Your Degree

-Required 3.0 GPA, 2 Withdrawal Grade Limit, and Repeat Course Policy
+Required GPA, Withdrawal Grades, and Repeat Courses

 GPA.
-You need to earn a B or higher in each of the 2 degree courses required for admission and a B– or higher in each of the subsequent courses.
+You need to earn a B or higher in each of the two degree courses required for admission and a B– or higher in each of the subsequent courses.
 In addition, your cumulative GPA cannot dip below 3.0.

 Withdrawal Grades.
-You are allowed to receive 2 withdrawal (WD) grades without them affecting your GPA.
+You are allowed to receive two withdrawal (WD) grades without them affecting your GPA.
 Any additional WD grades count as zero in your cumulative GPA.
 See Academic Standing.

 Repeat Courses.
 We advise you to review the ALM program’s strict policies about repeating courses.
 Generally speaking, you may not repeat a course to improve your GPA or to fulfill a degree requirement (if the minimum grade was not initially achieved).
 Nor can you repeat a course for graduate credit that you’ve previously completed at Harvard Extension School or Harvard Summer School at the undergraduate level.